laravel/docs/vite.md

 The `vite-imagetools` plugin is expecting that the output URL will be intercepted by Vite and the plugin may then handle all URLs that start with `/@imagetools`.
 If you are using plugins that are expecting this behaviour, you will need to manually correct the URLs.
 You can do this in your `vite.config.js` file by using the `transformOnServe` option.

-For this particular example we will append the dev server URL to all occurrences of `/@imagetools` within the generated code.
+In this particular example, we will append the dev server URL to all occurrences of `/@imagetools` within the generated code:

 ```js
 import { defineConfig } from 'vite';